Your Financial Life

 If you have covered the basics, established your emergency fund and addressed your short-term savings goals, it’s important to focus on your long-term goals.
 The additional cash from a tax refund or economic impact payment could be used to pay off debt.

 Consider paying off debt with the highest interest rate first.
 According to debt.org, for those under the age of 35, the two most common types of debt are credit cards and student loans.
-Although you have the option to suspend your federal student loan payment until September 30, 2020 under the CARES Act, continuing with these payments may be a unique opportunity for those who have the financial resources.
+Although you have the option to suspend your federal student loan payment until September 30, 2021, continuing with these payments may be a unique opportunity for those who have the financial resources.
 Since no interest is accruing on federal student loans, putting money toward the principal balance will allow you to pay down the loan faster and save more money in the long run.

 Investing & Retirement